 What level is the course and do I need any particular skills?

 This course is suitable for beginners and those with some experience that want to improve their understanding of how to use a sketchbook effectively and experience how to use mixed media within the design process.

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.

 Experienced students may utilize the course as a means of enhancing their means of personal expression.

 How will I be taught, and will there be any work outside the class?

-- You will have practical demonstrations backed up with hand outs and where appropriate samples .
+• You will have group demonstrations backed up with hand outs and where appropriate, samples.

-There will be a small amount of simple homework given, like collecting up some images, finishing off something started in class or thinking about what has made your work interesting ( evaluation).
+You are encouraged to do some work outside of sessions such as like collecting up some images, finishing off something started in class or thinking about what has made your work interesting (evaluation).

 Are there any other costs?
 Is there anything I need to bring?

-You will need to buy a sketchbook with good quality cartridge preferable A3 and with not too many pages Daler do a graduate sketchbook that is inexpensive, you can get them from most art shops.
-I prefer a book that is NOT spiral bound but its up to you .
-If we get lots of work done you may need two books!!
+You will need to buy a sketchbook with good quality cartridge paper preferably A3 and with not too many pages Daler do a graduate sketchbook that is inexpensive, you can get them from most art shops.
+If we get lots of work done you may even need two books!!